Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Shipment Status Dashboard/readme.md

 # Shipment Status Dashboard – Manufacturing Factories (Power BI)

 ## 📌 Project Summary
-In This project I developed a **Shipment Status Dashboard** for manufacturing factories to monitor **shipment and packing performance** against planned quantities.
+In this project I developed a **Shipment Status Dashboard** for manufacturing factories to monitor **shipment and packing performance** against planned quantities.
 The dashboard provides **real-time visibility** into shipment balance, packaging status, and order performance, enabling better coordination between departments and buyers.

 ---